 Preservatives play a very important function in products containing water: they kill microorganisms and waterborne bacteria and prevent the growth of bacteria, mold and yeast.
 These products need preservation to prevent microbial growth, spoiling of the cosmetic product and potential skin infections.

-If a product is anhydrous (it only contains oils and butters) and it won’t come into contact with water then it can be made without a broad spectrum preservative.
+If a product is anhydrous (it doesn’t contain water) and it won’t come into contact with water during use, then it can be made without a broad spectrum preservative.
+Examples are lip balms or anhydrous body butters made purely with butters, oils and waxes.

 Problem: many people confuse antioxidants and preservatives.
 They say that antioxidants such as Vitamin E, rosemary extract or grapefruit seed extract will preserve the product.
 This isn’t right.
 An antioxidant is useful to extend the shelf life of oils and butters by preventing them oxidizing and going rancid as quickly.
 BUT they will not act as broad spectrum preservatives to stop the growth of bacteria, yeast and mold.

-Quick rule: oil-based products that don’t contain water (anhydrous products) and that won’t come into contact with water don’t need preservatives and can include antioxidants to extend their shelf life.
+Quick rule: oil- and butter-based products that don’t contain water (anhydrous products) and that won’t come into contact with water don’t need preservatives and can include antioxidants to extend their shelf life.
 Products containing water need broad spectrum preservative and can include antioxidants in addition to, but not instead of, preservatives.

 Some examples are a toner or spritzer (water-based products) that included a carrier oil or essential oil (oil soluble).
 Or an oil-based serum that includes a water soluble extract/vitamin such as Provitamin B5.
 In some instances vigorous shaking before each use to mix the ingredients is possible, but ultimately the product will separate each time.